 Section L9.6 of the Code sets out the process for the DCC to develop the SMKI Registration Authority Policies and Procedures (SMKI RAPP) as a SMKI SEC Document as defined in Section L 9.4 (a) (v).

-The SMKI RAPP sets out the principle obligations and activities undertaken by the DCC in its capacity as the SMKI Registration Authority in accordance with Section L of the Code, and Appendices A, B and Appendix Q to the Code.
+The SMKI RAPP sets out the principal obligations and activities undertaken by the DCC in its capacity as the SMKI Registration Authority in accordance with Section L of the Code, and Appendices A, B and Q of the Code.
 The SMKI RAPP also sets out the activities undertaken by the SMKI Registration Authority in support of the procedures set out in the DCCKI RAPP, as set out in Section 2 of this document.

 SMKI Registration Authority obligations to support DCCKI identity verification

-The DCCKI RAPP sets out the procedures by which nominated individuals may become DCCKI Senior Responsible Officers and/or DCCKI Authorised Responsible Officers in order to act on behalf of a Party, RDP or a DCC Service Provider in respect of DCCKI Services and DCCKI Repository Services.
+The DCCKI RAPP sets out the procedures by which nominated individuals may become DCCKI Senior Responsible Officers and/or DCCKI Authorised Responsible Officers in order to act on behalf of a Party, RDP or a DCC Service Provider in respect of DCCKI Services and the DCCKI Repository Service.
 The DCCKI RAPP also sets out the activities undertaken by the DCC as DCCKI Registration Authority.

 Upon request from the DCCKI Registration Authority to verify the identity of an individual nominated to be a DCCKI SRO or DCCKI ARO, the SMKI Registration Authority shall: